FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 house situate at 28 Quins Cottages, Rosbrien, Limerick and the intention to bring a Section 183

-Notice to Full Council in this regard, for approval.--- 2
+Notice to Full Council in this regard, for approval.
+---
+2

 The report, as circulated, was noted by Members.